ld-chem/MD-script/README.md

 xml_parser.py && chain.py && cg_topology.py && get_Cross.py -> get the simple closed loop of particles, and determine whether or not chains have crossed the plane

 zhuanhuan2.py -> add initial particles, rewrite the xml

+SCNP -> make model of single chain nanoparticles

+PAAM -> simulate the hydrogel reaction in situ